Blocpod/videosos/DEPLOYMENT.md

 - Next.js Documentation: [nextjs.org/docs](https://nextjs.org/docs)
 - GitHub Issues: [Your Repository Issues Page]

-## Security Notes
+## Security Best Practices

+### Critical Security Requirements

+1. **Environment Variables**
-- **Never commit API keys to GitHub**
+   - **NEVER** commit your `.env` file to version control
-- The Supabase credentials in environment variables are safe (they're anon keys)
+   - **NEVER** share your actual credentials in documentation or issues
+   - Always use placeholder values in example files
+   - Rotate credentials immediately if accidentally exposed

+2. **Supabase Credentials**
+   - The `NEXT_PUBLIC_SUPABASE_ANON_KEY` is designed to be used in client-side code
+   - However, it should still be treated as sensitive and not publicly shared
+   - Enable Row Level Security (RLS) policies on all Supabase tables
+   - Never expose your Supabase service role key

+3. **User API Keys**
    - User FAL/Runware keys are stored only in browser localStorage
+   - Keys never leave the user's browser
+   - No keys are sent to your servers

+4. **Data Privacy**
+   - All user projects and media are stored locally in the browser's IndexedDB
-- No user data is stored on servers (everything stays in browser)
+   - No user data is transmitted to your servers
+   - Share feature (if enabled) only stores video URLs, not the actual content

+### What To Do If Credentials Are Exposed

+1. **Immediately** rotate the exposed credentials:
+   - For Supabase: Generate a new project or reset your anon key
+   - For UploadThing: Regenerate your API token
+   - For Upstash KV: Create a new database or rotate keys

+2. Update all deployed instances with new credentials

+3. If exposed in git history:
+   - Consider the credentials permanently compromised
+   - Use `git-filter-repo` or similar tools to remove from history
+   - Force push (only if you're the sole contributor)

+### Secure Development Workflow

+1. Copy `.env.example` to `.env` for local development
+2. Add your real credentials to `.env` only
+3. Never modify `.env.example` with real credentials
+4. Verify `.gitignore` includes `.env` before committing
+5. Use environment variable validation in your code